quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 The {ref}`device configuration<sec-device-config>` contains all knowledge
 of the physical device under test (DUT).
-To generate these device configurations on the fly, `quantify_scheduler` provides the {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` and {class}`~quantify_scheduler.device_under_test.device_element.DeviceElement` classes.
+To generate these device configurations on the fly, `quantify-scheduler` provides the {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` and {class}`~quantify_scheduler.device_under_test.device_element.DeviceElement` classes.